Specialty Yoga Classes

 I’m brand new to yoga.
 Where should I start?

 Welcome!
-While beginners are welcome to try all of our classes, Hatha Flow, Yin Yoga, and Restorative Yoga are most appropriate for newcomers to the practice.
+While beginners are welcome to try all of our classes, Yin Yoga and Restorative Yoga are most appropriate for newcomers to the practice.
+For Flow classes, previous experience with fitness and/or yoga is beneficial, but not required to enjoy the class.

 What if I’m not flexible enough for yoga?